 When an error occurs during the reading of a descriptor or descriptor block, the behavior of the Host Controller is the same regardless of the context type.
-The Host Controller will set ContextControl.dead and ContextControl.ack will be set to evt\descriptor\read to indicate that the descriptor fetch failed.
+The Host Controller will set ContextControl.dead and ContextControl.event will be set to evt_descriptor_read to indicate that the descriptor fetch failed.
 Additionally, CommandPtr will be set to point to a descriptor within the descriptor block in which the error occurred.
-Descriptor xferStatus and resCount are not updated.
+Since the descriptor could not be read, its xferStatus and resCount will not be written with current values.